-Any project has its own risks, and one way or another you will either have to work with them, or let the risks manage the workflows.
-So, risk management is a vital component of any project.
+Any project has its own risks, and you either deal with them, or let the risks manage your workflows.
+Risk management strategy is a vital component of any project and it should be considered an important part of project assessment.

 What is risk management?